 Rationale for course work: To ensure that a student is well trained in the interdisciplinary field of SLAT, it is necessary to have a course work plan that includes both core requirement courses and areas of specialization.
 The SLAT faculty believe that a SLAT scholar must have a solid grounding in linguistics, psycholinguistics, and sociolinguistics, as well as in the theory of second language acquisition and teaching.
 Therefore, the core requirements include courses in each of these areas.
 In addition, a SLAT scholar must be well versed in research methods, research design, and approaches to analyzing and interpreting research findings.
 Accordingly, research methods, design, and statistics courses are included as a part of the core requirements as well as in the areas of specialization.

-Please see the courses page of the SLAT website to see the SLAT master course list, which lists the degree requirements and courses available in each SLAT concentration.
-The courses webpage also contains links to SLAT courses offered the current and previous semester.
+Please see the SLAT master course list, which lists the degree requirements and courses available in each SLAT concentration.
+The courses webpage contains links to SLAT courses offered the current and previous semester.

 By the end of the 2nd semester, students should have filed the SLAT MAP with the Graduate Advisor.
 The SLAT MAP lists all courses, both UA and transfer courses, that will be used to complete course requirements for the SLAT degree.
 The MAP must be approved by the Graduate Advisor and the Curriculum Committee Chairs for the the student’s major and minor area.
 The plan will meet the guidelines outlined below.

 Please consult the SLAT Advisor regarding additional courses, or for questions.

 Students need to complete 27 units in approved core courses (see SLAT Master Course List) in the following areas:

 SLAT Proseminar (to be completed during first fall semester in residence)

 Second Language Acquisition Theory